 Since iOS’s introduction in March 2008, almost 11 years ago, the core iOS MVC architecture hasn’t materially changed.
 Over the years, as applications have become more complex, the limits and shortcomings of MVC and UIKit have prompted developers to develop and use alternative architectures.

-App Architecture: iOS Application Patterns in Swift examines different architectural approaches for building iOS apps.
-While all architectures are slightly different, the common themes of separation of concerns, immutability, unidirectional data flow, and testability are foundational concepts underlying these architectures which all developers should strive for when building high quality software.
+App Architecture: iOS Application Patterns in Swift examines different architectural approaches for building software on iOS.
+While all architectures are slightly different, the book describes the common themes of separation of concerns, immutability, unidirectional data flow, and testability are foundational concepts underlying these architectures which all developers should strive for when building high quality software.
 While the book isn’t about the concepts per se, the concepts are the most important thing to take away from this book.
 Architectures come and go, but the concepts are evergreen.

 And as always when dealing with architecture, follow the golden rule with architecture: Keep It Simple, Stupid.

 Remember: Architecture is just a means to an end.
 Focus on the end.
 Focus on your customer, your user.

 Standards are great, everyone should have their own. — Chris Koehnen

 The term “architecture” is somewhat of a four letter word.
 Software developers can get pretty passionate and/or defensive when taking about software design, architecture, or libraries like Rx that enforce a certain way of thinking.
 They polarize people.
 Architectures and the tools that enable them can be come a religion for many people.
 Before examining architectures, it’s important we get our minds into Don’t fall into that trap!
 Customers do not give a damn about what patterns you use or how “clean” your architecture is.